 Time limit: 182 days

 Sorry!
 The enrollment period is currently closed.
 Please check back soon.

 Full course description

-This course is designed for high-school juniors or seniors.
+This course is designed for third year high-school students or higher.

 English 9 and 10 strongly suggested, but not required.

 Students are required to create slideshow presentations and videos, and view the film "Dead Poets Society".
 Assignments require Microsoft Word.